bassamlab/cpm-lab/cpm_lib/matlab_mex_bindings/README_MATLAB.md

 ### Using the writers
 Using the writers is just as simple.
 To write a message, you first need to create a class object of the message you want to write, ReadyStatus or VehicleCommandTrajectory, then fill it with the information you want to send and finally write it with the correct writer.

 You just need to pass the correct object (type) to the mex-writer to send it.
+Again, you can optionally pass a DDS Domain ID as well.

 #### ReadyStatus writer
 A full example of creating the ReadyStatus message object, filling it with data and sending it is shown below: